ninest/military-sim-old/README.md

 - [ ] Have schemes to enlist more people (like voluntary national service)
 - [ ] Wars
 - [x] Reservists
-  - [ ] They leave the army after 5 years
+  - [x] Have reservists leave the army after 5 years

 ## 🛠 Build setup
 clone or fork the repository, then run